Madmonk-instantkill/Color-Quantization-using-KNN-really-fast/README.md

 # Color-Quantization-using-KNN-really-fast
 Here we are using KNN for image quantization.
-We will be using the standard baboon.jpg image and quantize it by 3 colors, then 5 colors, then 10 colors and finally 20 colors
+We will be using the standard baboon.jpg image and quantize it by 3 colors, then 5 colors, then 10 colors and finally 20 colors.
+We will be using KNN for it.
+Please note that we will be using basic numpy functions like np.tile, np.linalg etc. In fact, by just using basic functions like them, we will run the code for all 4 colors in just 9 minutes.